ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/memory-latency/_index.md

 draft: true
 minutes_to_complete: 40

-who_is_this_for: This is an introductory topic for Arm developers who want learn about memory latency and cache usage in application programming.
+who_is_this_for: This is an introductory topic for Arm developers who want to learn about memory latency and cache usage in application programming.

 learning_objectives:
     - Explain the importance of memory latency and how to reduce its impact